Dear Seminary Community,

 These atrocities have left Asian Americans, including members of our seminary community, feeling very vulnerable.
 Many students have expressed to me that they feel invisible in our classrooms and even in our conversations about race.
 We strive to be a community in which every member feels a sense of belonging and holy communion with God and with one another.
 And yet we have more work to do to ensure that this is true for every person in our community.
 We belong to one another, and Christ calls us to stand alongside our siblings to resist hatred, fear, and racism in all its forms.

-On April 23-24, the Asian American Program at Princeton Seminary is hosting an online conference called Lived Theology in Asian America: Race, Justice, and Politics in Transpacific Context.
+On April 23-24, the Center for Asian American Christianity at Princeton Seminary is hosting an online conference called Lived Theology in Asian America: Race, Justice, and Politics in Transpacific Context.
 More information is available here.
 Registration is free, and I encourage you to attend and learn more about the rise of racism against Asian Americans, among other important topics.
 Also, these videos, news stories, columns, and websites can provide more information on this escalating crisis in our country.

 We have a calling — each one of us, and collectively as a community of faith and learning — to condemn acts of racism and violence, to support members of our family who are experiencing its pain, and to work together for the flourishing of the whole human family.

 And as always, the Office of Student Life, Chapel staff, and our counselors stand ready to be of service to any student who needs pastoral care.

 President, Princeton Theological Seminary

 Editor’s note: In July 2021, this story was updated to reflect the Asian American Program’s renaming to the Center for Asian American Christianity.